puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

         }

-This class **declares** other classes with the `include` function.
+This class declares other classes with the `include` function.
 Note the "if" conditional that sets different classes for different OS's using the `$osfamily` fact.
 In this example, if an agent node is not a Windows agent, puppet will apply the `motd` and `core_permissions` classes.
-For more information about declaring classes, see [the modules and classes chapters of Learning Puppet](/learning/modules1.html).
+For more information about declaring classes, see the [modules and classes chapters of Learning Puppet](/learning/modules1.html).

-1. **On the console,** remove all of the previous example classes from your nodes and groups, using the "edit" button in each node or group page.
+1. **On the console,** remove all of the previous example classes from your nodes and groups, using the "Edit" button in each node or group page.
 Be sure to leave the `pe_*` classes in place.
-2. Add the `site::basic` class to the console with the "add classes" button in the sidebar as before.
+2. Add the `site::basic` class to the console with the "Add classes" button in the sidebar as before.
 3. Assign the `site::basic` class to the default group.

 > Your nodes are now receiving the same configurations as before, but with a simplified interface in the console.
 Instead of deciding which classes a new node should receive, you can decide what _type_ of node it is and take advantage of decisions you made earlier.